 As outlined in response to A.1 and B.1.iv, almost every division within the MSDE has been actively engaged in consultation with various stakeholder groups since the start of the pandemic, and these communications and interactions have helped inform the decisions and actions taken by the SEA throughout this unprecedented period of disruption.
-For example, in the period March 2020 through May 2021, the MSDE received 12,138 pieces of correspondence from parents, educators, and other members of the public, averaging 809 pieces per month, which is four times the pre-pandemic volume of correspondence received by the SEA.
+For example, from March 2020 through May 2021, the MSDE received 12,138 pieces of correspondence from parents, educators, and other members of the public, averaging 809 pieces per month, which is four times the average monthly pre-pandemic volume of correspondence received by the SEA.
 An email address (educationplan.msde@maryland.gov) is also provided on the homepage of the MSDE website to enable the public to submit comments on pandemic-related matters.
-(See attached examples of the MSDE's engagement with stakeholders during COVID-19 pandemic.)
+(See summary of MSDE's engagement with stakeholders by division during COVID-19 pandemic, pp. 118-122 in June 22, 2021, ARP ESSER Presentation to State Board.)

-Maryland's final ARP ESSER State Plan application is the result of an extensive consultation process with stakeholders from across the State.
+Maryland's ARP ESSER State Plan application is the result of an extensive consultation process with stakeholders from across the State.
 The MSDE determined that the most effective approach in developing the ARP ESSER State Plan application was to first create an initial draft plan involving the input of multiple MSDE divisions and drawing upon the knowledge that MSDE staff had accrued through their engagements with stakeholders over the entire duration of the pandemic.
-This initial draft of the plan was shared with the Every Student Succeeds Act External Stakeholder Committee, and this group was provided the opportunity to provide input both through a virtual meeting (held on June 10, 2021) and by submitting comments directly to MSDE staff subsequent to the meeting.
-The initial draft plan was revised based on this feedback and then shared with the State Board for review at its meeting on June 22, 2021.
-With the approval of the State Board, Maryland's updated draft ARP ESSER State Plan application was then circulated to a broader audience by: 1) posting the latest draft of the plan on the MSDE website (from June 25 through July 9, 2021) and inviting public comment via an online survey, which also collected demographic data on the respondents (see web announcement and survey template), and 2) sending an announcement sent to LEA superintendents on June 25, 2021, as part of the State Superintendent of Schools weekly communication to LEA superintendents, inviting feedback (see memo) by July 9, 2021.
-Based on the comments/feedback provided through these two mechanisms, the MSDE once again revised the ARP ESSER State Plan application and presented a final draft for the State Board's review and approval at its meeting on July 27, 2021.
+This initial draft of the plan, which was developed in May and early June 2021, was shared with the Every Student Succeeds Act (ESSA) External Stakeholder Committee, a group that represents a broad cross-section of educational interests drawn from across Maryland and which has previously served the MSDE in an advisory role on other significant Statewide educational issues (see ESSA External Stakeholder Committee Membership).
+The stakeholder committee was provided the opportunity to provide input both through a virtual meeting (held on June 10, 2021) and by submitting comments directly to MSDE staff subsequent to the meeting.

+The initial draft plan was revised based on this feedback.
+Among the most significant revisions made at this first review stage was a comprehensive rewriting of the State's proposed priorities in A.2 to reflect the following ESSA External Stakeholder Committee recommendations: 1) positioning the ARP ESSER State Plan application in the context of the broader initiative to reform education in the State through the Blueprint for Maryland's Future; 2) highlighting the importance of technology investments and supports, the need to engage parents/families, and the provision of support (particularly SEL/mental health supports) on an ongoing basis to students and their families as all being crucial elements underpinning the State's priority to re-open schools; and 3) providing more details on the new Statewide mental health program currently being implemented.